 Rapper-turned-politician Balen Shah’s RSP heads for poll landslide in Nepal

-Shah’s party represents a reformist wave reshaping Himalayan nation’s politics.
+Shah’s party represents a reformist wave reshaping the Himalayan nation’s politics since last year’s youth-led uprising.

 Nepal’s centrist Rastriya Swatantra Party (RSP) of rapper-turned-politician Balendra Shah has secured a majority in the direct parliamentary elections and is heading for a landslide, according to official results and election commission trends.